 - Talk to candidates in the initial stages of the pipeline, communicate what’s exciting about working at Ought, and filter out any obviously unqualified candidates.
 (Our expectation is that the COO will not have the technical expertise to do later stages of the interview process, but the more help you can provide in the recruiting pipeline the better.)

 - Take feedback from candidates to improve the hiring process and make Ought a more desirable place to work.

-- Manage the recruiting pipeline, ensuring that we are getting enough candidates in each of the different roles, that we are being responsive to candidates, and continually improve our processes to attract and close better candidates.
+- Manage the recruiting pipeline, ensuring that we are getting enough candidates in each of the different roles and that we are being responsive to candidates, while continually improving our processes to attract and close better candidates.